nodejayes/qsm/README.md

-# qsm
+# SQL Query Result to Go Struct Mapper

-SQL Query Result to Go Struct Mapper
+Map the Result of a SQL Query to a Struct and allow Custom Conversion.